sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 <br>

-Even against a matchup he should want (a big switched on him), he bails the defense out by picking up his dribble so quickly.
-It's good that he found his teammate posting up a smaller defender, but the shot was so bad of an attempt, you wonder if Haliburton was just better off keeping the ball.
+Even against a matchup he should want (a big switched on him), he bails the defense out by, once again, picking up his dribble so early.
+This seems to be a common theme with him that I have a problem with, and he does it even when it can lead to good looks.
+In this case, it's good that he found his teammate posting up a smaller defender, but the shot was so bad of an attempt, you wonder if Haliburton was just better off keeping the ball.